animepusya/animepusya/README.md

 ## ✦ About

-iOS Developer focused on building real-world applications with clean architecture and high-quality user experience.

-I design and develop features end-to-end — from idea to implementation — including complex systems like recurring tasks, statistics, and local-first data models.

-**Focus areas:**
-- Clean Architecture (scalable, maintainable code)
-- SwiftUI & UIKit UI development
-- Performance and smooth UX
-- Product thinking (not just coding features)
+iOS developer who likes building real apps, not just demos.

+I enjoy thinking about how things should work, not only how to write them.
+Most of my time goes into architecture, UX, and making features feel natural.

+Right now I'm focused on SwiftUI, clean architecture, and building apps that can реально grow.

 ---

 ## ✦ What I do

-- Build iOS apps from scratch to production-ready state
+- build iOS apps from idea to something usable
-- Design scalable architectures (MVVM + Clean Architecture)
+- think through architecture before coding
+- care about UI/UX details (spacing, behavior, small things that matter)
-- Work with APIs and local-first data models
+- work with APIs and local-first logic
-- Create polished UI with strong attention to detail
-- Use AI tools to accelerate development while keeping full control over code quality
+- use AI as a tool, but always understand what I’m doing

 ---

 ## ✦ Main Project

-### Task Planner (in active development)
+### Task Planner (wip)

-A production-level iOS productivity app focused on planning, recurring tasks, and statistics.

-**Key features:**
+This is my main project right now.

+It’s a task planning app where I’m trying to do things “properly”: not just make it work, but make it scalable and clean.

+What’s inside:
-- Advanced recurring tasks (segments, overrides, scoped editing)
+- recurring tasks with proper logic
-- Statistics with dynamic aggregation (day / week / month / year)
+- statistics (day / week / month / year)
-- Local-first architecture (no backend)
+- local-first data (no backend)
-- Apple Calendar integration
-- Local notifications system
+- calendar + notifications
-- WidgetKit support
+- widgets
-- Subscription model (StoreKit)
+- subscriptions (StoreKit)

-**Tech:**
+Tech:
-SwiftUI, SwiftData, MVVM, Clean Architecture, WidgetKit, StoreKit, URLSession, GCD
+SwiftUI, SwiftData, MVVM, Clean Architecture, WidgetKit, StoreKit

-> Private repository — code available upon request

 ---